 - Housing varies by program site

-PLEASE NOTE: Students must complete an application for St. Lawrence University by February 1st and an application directly to the ISEP program.
-If you are applying to an ISEP program in the Fall semester, please check with CIIS about the deadline for your specific university.
+PLEASE NOTE: Students must complete an application for St. Lawrence University by February 1st and an application directly to the ISEP program before the deadline stated on their website.
+If you are applying to an ISEP Exchange program in the Fall semester, please check with CIIS about the deadline for your specific university.
 Deadlines may vary and can be early.

 International Student Exchange Program (ISEP) offers programs in 50 countries.
 Qualified St. Lawrence students may study at any ISEP international member institution.